Twins players go through workouts as signs of baseball return to Target Field

 In other words, Wisler has received $17,981 more than his prorated 2020 salary.
 According to the Associated Press, 10 other players around MLB are in the same situation as Wisler, who gave up two runs in five Grapefruit League innings earlier this year.

-In other words, Wisler got a raise — but no more paychecks.
+In other words, Wisler got a raise — but he will get no more paychecks.

 Fifth-round pick signs